 Metadata - All information about a title, e.g. Title, Synopsis, Sales Start Date.

 Quiver – The brick-and-mortar company that will be fulfilling orders and creating files.

 Open Retailer - A retailer that will accept any title as long as the title's content and files meet the retailer's specifications.
-These retailers include Amazon, Google Play, iTunes, Steam, and Vudu.
+These retailers include Amazon, Google Play, iTunes, and Steam.